Trepan-Debuggers/python3-trepan/docs/syntax/location.rst

     os          # Invalid! (for now)

 Note that the last line is invalid.
-In contrast to functions, you need to give a line numbers.
-Also it is assumed there is not a *file* called `os` in the last example line.
+In contrast to functions, you need to give line numbers.
+Also, it is assumed there is no *file* called `os` in the last example line.
 Nor a file called `os.path` in the first example.